GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 by the attribute ``timeFrequency``.
 The ``target`` attribute must point to the **VTK** sub-block of the **Outputs** block (defined at the end of the XML file) by name (here, ``vtkOutput``).

+We define the events involved in the collection and output of the well production rates following the procedure defined in :ref:`TasksManager`.
+The time history collection events trigger the collection of the well rates at the desired frequency, while the time history output events trigger the output of the HDF5 files containing the time series.
+These events point by name to the corresponding blocks of the **Tasks** and **Outputs** XML blocks, respectively.
+Here, these names are ``wellRateCollection1`` and ``timeHistoryOutput1``.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/Egg/dead_oil_egg.xml
   :language: xml